pmilet/playback/README.md

     }
  ```

-Implement your fake factory for example like this...
+Implement your fake factory: for example in this example the when requesting the uri: /api/hello with GET verb a Hello Fake string is returned

  ```csharp
     public class MyPlaybackFakeFactory : FakeFactoryBase